 4 College Degree Levels

-Associate degrees are those that take the least amount of time to earn in university or college.
+Associate degrees take the least amount of time to earn in university or college.
 These programs typically last two years and are designed to give students a basic understanding of their chosen topic.
-The main goal of an associate degree is to prepare students for entry-level work in their chosen field.
+The main goal of an associate degree is to provide students with the necessary qualifications for entry-level work in their chosen field.

 Within the two years that students earn their associate degree, they earn 60 credit hours.
-There are some associate programs that are accelerated, which means you can earn a degree within a year of studying.
+There are some accelerated associate programs, which means you can earn a degree within a year of studying.

 Types of Associate Degrees